 However, one significant way that CBD may be a better option is if you’re trying to avoid the side effects that come with conventional pain medication.

 Side Effects of Painkillers

-Although pain medications are readily available and may even be an excellent solution for short-term pain treatment, they come with many side effects.
+Although pain medications are readily available and may be an excellent solution for short-term pain treatment, they have many side effects.

 Short-term side effects of Acetaminophen may include nausea, vomiting, stomach upset, trouble falling asleep, and anxiety.

-According to a study review, long-term side effects include a small increased risk of conditions such as heart attacks, gastrointestinal bleeds, and impaired kidney function.
+According to a study review, long-term side effects include a small increased risk of conditions such as heart attacks, gastrointestinal bleeding, and impaired kidney function.

 As for NSAIDs, long-term usage can cause kidney and stomach problems, fluid retention, and high blood pressure.

 On the other hand, opioids pose a danger when mixed with other drugs, and they are highly addictive.

 Side Effects of CBD

 Although CBD may be well-tolerated by people, you may initially experience a few mild side effects.